alsutton/ollama-code-reviewer-action/README.md

-# Claude Code Reviewer
+# Ollama Code Reviewer

-A GitHub Action that uses Claude AI to review pull request changes and post feedback as a comment.
+A GitHub Action that uses an ollama install to review pull request changes and post feedback as a comment.

+This is based on the Claude work by [Eric Hellman](https://github.com/ErikHellman/claude-code-reviewer).

 ## Features